 Watch American Netflix in Singapore for Free

 Netflix offers a free trial for 30 days.
 When you first sign up for the service, you won’t be charged until the 30-day trial period ends.
 That’s a pretty good way to enjoy all the shows and movies for a whole month free of cost.

 Even more so if you are using a VPN to access American Netflix.
 In that case, you’ll have access to the complete library of shows at zero cost for a whole month!

 That’s too good a deal to pass on!

 Bypass the Netflix VPN Ban

 Netflix came under a lot of pressure from TV networks and movie studios when the use of VPN services for bypassing geographical restrictions became too common.

-Following this realization, Netflix equipped its website with proxy detection feature that automatically denied access to users trying enter the website by spoofing their location using a VPN or other proxy service.
+Following this realization, Netflix equipped its website with a proxy detection feature that automatically denied access to users trying to enter the website by spoofing their location using a VPN or other proxy service.